Chatbots are new for many.

-(You could argue you would prefer to use the website instead of the chatbot.
+You could argue you would prefer to use the website instead of the chatbot.
 The quality of the chatbot here is not evaluated, rather the functional aspect of it.
 If you'd like to learn more about reviewing chatbots, we published the document we use internally to do just that.

 As opposed to functional chatbots, fun chatbots are there for... fun (who knew).
 They do not serve a purpose greater than the amusement they give their users.